simoncampbell/simon_campbell/README.md

 ### Compass
-If you don’t have compass installed then run the following command:
+If you don’t have compass installed then run the following commands:

+    $gem update --system
     $gem install compass

 Then navigate to the top level directory of the project and run: